-Use a spotter and deployed flags to maintain safe distances from power lines and other equipment when doing field work.

-in all directions.

-- If your equipment makes contact with an energized or downed power line, contact us immediately by phone and remain inside the vehicle until the power line is de-energized.
+- Maintain a 10-foot clearance around all utility equipment in all directions. - Use a spotter and deployed flags to maintain safe distances from power lines and other equipment when doing field work. - If your equipment makes contact with an energized or downed power line, contact us immediately by phone and remain inside the vehicle until the power line is de-energized.
 In case of smoke or fire, exit the cab by making a solid jump out of the cab, without touching it at the same time, and hop away to safety. - Consider equipment and cargo extensions of your vehicle.
 Lumber, hay, tree limbs, irrigation pipe and even bulk materials can conduct electricity, so keep them out of contact with electrical equipment.